-Instead, we’ve come up with a solution that makes resolutions a little more approachable and a lot more inspiring… Starting today for every day of January, we’ll be posting a new goal to help inspire possibilities in every aspect of your life.
+Instead, we’ve come up with a solution that makes resolutions a little more approachable and a lot more inspiring.
+Starting today for every day of January, we’ll be posting a new goal to help inspire possibilities in every aspect of your life.
 From improving your mental wellness to finally booking that solo Euro trip, these challenges—however small—will help you start off January on the right foot and with all the right tools.
 You have 31 days to kick off the first month and pave the way to a happier, healthier 2018.
 Let’s make the most of them.